Biography

 Responsibilities include:

-• Running supercomputing simulations using both approaches and performing error analysis for solution verification.
+• Ran supercomputing simulations using both approaches and performing error analysis for solution verification.

 Helios Rocketry @ Arizona State University